Teaching & Learning

 Teachers assess pupils’ understanding throughout lessons using questioning techniques and give verbal feedback and praise.
 Written comments are mapped against skills, are focused and subject specific, in order to advance pupil progress and outcomes.
 Tests are used as and when appropriate, providing pupils with knowledge of their current level/grade and ways to improve.

-Pupils in Year 8 and 9, who were awarded National Curriculum levels at the end of primary school, continue to be tracked using National Curriculum levels.
+Pupils in Year 9, who were awarded National Curriculum levels at the end of primary school, continue to be tracked using National Curriculum levels.

-Year 7 pupils are assessed against the National Curriculum strands for each subject (or the Curriculum Directory in RE); parents will receive termly reports detailing whether their child is emerging, developing, secure or mastering the Year 7 curriculum.
+Year 7 and 8 pupils are assessed against the National Curriculum strands for each subject (or the Curriculum Directory in RE); parents will receive termly reports detailing whether their child is emerging, developing, secure or mastering in the curriculum.